 You can find a database’s connection string in the control panel.
 From the Databases page, click the name of the cluster you want to connect to, which will bring you to its Overview page.
 In the Connection Details section, open the drop-down menu and select Connection string.

-The string displayed in your browser doesn’t show the password for security reasons.
-Click the Copy button to copy the connection string with the actual password.
-If you want to highlight and copy the text from the screen directly, click show-password in the connection string first to reveal the password.
+Whichever version you choose, your control panel doesn’t show the password for security reasons.
+Click Copy to copy the connection string with the password.
+If you want to highlight and copy the text from the screen directly, first click show-password in the connection string to reveal the password.

 In your terminal, pass the connection string in quotes to